 The study received approval from the Ethics Committee of the Ashkelon Academic College (Approval # 26-2020).

 The cross-sectional study involved 452 participants from the adult population in Israel who were sampled in a convenience sample.
-The questionnaire was programmed in the Qualtrics survey software, and a link to fill out the questionnaire was distributed on social networks (WhatsApp groups and Facebook) on 14.11.2020.
-A week later, a reminder was sent to those groups.
+The questionnaire was programmed using the Qualtrics survey software, and a link to fill out the questionnaire was distributed on social networks (WhatsApp and Facebook groups) on November 14, 2020.
+A week later, a reminder was sent to the groups.
 On December 1, 2020, the survey in the software was closed.
-According to the software data, the response time to the questionnaire is about 4.5 minutes on average.
+According to the software data, the response time for the questionnaire is around 4.5 minutes on average.
 The survey had 564 entries; 463 participants filled out the questionnaire.
 11 participants were removed due to non-response to the dependent variable.
-The response rate is 80% of the total entries in the survey.
+The response rate was 80% of total entries in the survey.
 At the beginning of the questionnaire, the purpose of the study was explained.
 Filling out the questionnaire constituted informed consent to participate in the study.
 No question was defined as a mandatory field.

 2.2 Research tool